bonfire-networks/CommonsPub-Server/docs/MRF.md

 # Message Rewrite Facility

-**WARNING: Due to how MoodleNet currently handles its configuration, MRF is only usable if you're building your own docker image.**
+**WARNING: Due to how this app currently handles its configuration, MRF is only usable if you're building your own docker image.**

 The Message Rewrite Facility (MRF) is a subsystem that is implemented as a series of hooks that allows the administrator to rewrite or discard messages.

 Possible uses include:

-* marking incoming messages with media from a given account or instance as sensitive
+- marking incoming messages with media from a given account or instance as sensitive
-* rejecting messages from a specific instance
+- rejecting messages from a specific instance
-* rejecting reports (flags) from a specific instance
+- rejecting reports (flags) from a specific instance
-* removing/unlisting messages from the public timelines
+- removing/unlisting messages from the public timelines
-* removing media from messages
+- removing media from messages
-* sending only public messages to a specific instance
+- sending only public messages to a specific instance

 The MRF provides user-configurable policies.
 The default policy is `NoOpPolicy`, which disables the MRF functionality.
 MoodleNet also includes an easy to use policy called `SimplePolicy` which maps messages matching certain pre-defined criterion to actions built into the policy module.
 It is possible to use multiple, active MRF policies at the same time.

 ## Using `SimplePolicy`

 `SimplePolicy` is capable of handling most common admin tasks.

 To use `SimplePolicy`, you must enable it.
 Do so by adding the following to your `:instance` config object, so that it looks like this:

 ```
 config :moodle_net, :instance,